Insights

 You can use sales metrics to ensure your team is on track to complete their sales goals, award bonuses for outstanding performance, or identify issues before they become too serious to ignore.

-One of the critical tasks that sales leaders have to do is to select the most important sales metrics for their team, as sales reps will adjust their activity accordingly to maximize them.
+One of the critical tasks that sales leaders have to do is to select the most important sales metrics for their team, as sales reps will adjust their behavior accordingly to maximize them.

 1. Total Sales Revenue

-The most fundamental sales activity metric is revenue.
-Knowing how much revenue your sales team helps generate every quarter (or any other average time period) is key to improving performance.
+Revenue is the most fundamental sales activity metric.
+Knowing how much revenue your sales team helps generate every quarter (or month, or year) is key to benchmarking and improving performance.

-For SaaS tools, it’s more common to calculate monthly recurring revenue (MRR) or annual recurring revenue (ARR), which better reflects the actual cashflow and future expectations.
+For SaaS products, it’s more common to calculate monthly recurring revenue (MRR) or annual recurring revenue (ARR), which better reflects the actual cashflow and future expectations.

 2. Average Deal Size

-Your total sales revenue can be comprised of any number of deals.
-But since each sale takes time and energy from your team, most sales managers prefer to land a few large deals to lots of small ones.
+Your total revenue consists of many deals closed throughout the reporting period.
+But since each sale takes time and energy from your team, most sales leaders prefer to land a few large deals instead of hundreds of small ones.

 3. Average Revenue per Customer or Product

-Note: Having a sales process dependent on just a few products can be as concerning in the long run as having too many.
+Note: Having a sales process dependent on a few products can be as concerning for your sales pipeline as having too many.
+The key is finding the right balance.

 4. New vs. Existing Customer Revenue